 The new accounting guidance is effective for annual periods beginning after December 15, 2016.
 Early adoption is permitted in any interim or annual period.
 Certain provisions require retrospective/modified retrospective transition while others are to be applied prospectively.
+Management is analyzing the impact of this new standard and, at this time, cannot estimate the impact of adoption.
 Management plans to adopt ASU 2016-09 effective January 1, 2017.